 Testing Services

-Online and in-person placement testing is available Monday-Friday by appointment or for walk-ins between 8 to 10:30 a.m. or 1 to 2:00 p.m.
+Online and in-person placement testing is available by appointment or for walk-ins.

 To request a placement test, click the placement test request link below.
-If you have questions about scheduling a test email This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you have questions about scheduling a test, email [email protected].

 Applicants must take the ACCUPLACER Next-Generation placement tests prior to enrolling in classes and have the option, for math, to take the ALEKS math placement test.
 Both tests are untimed; ACCUPLACER Next-Generation consists of Reading, Writing, and Math, while ALEKS consists of math with practice modules in between tests.